Abhijeet03s/Full-Stack-JavaScript-Project-4/README.md

 ---

-## Time taken to finish this project⏲
+## Time taken to finish this project(including adding media queries)⏲

-- >3hours are needed to finish.
+> 4hours are needed to finish.

 #### Screenshot